 - Researchers design a study to answer a question, get funding, conduct the study, analyze the results, and then write about it (in the language of “expert-only science-ese”).
-That study paper is then reviewed by other experts in the field (“peer review”).
+That study is then reviewed by other experts in the field (“peer review”).
 These peers analyze and critique the study to see if it’s high enough quality to publish in a reputable medical journal like those in PubMed (not all studies pass this test!).

 - The study is published and the university sends out a press release summarizing it for the media.
 This summary is meant to relay the important points and be easier to understand than understanding and interpreting the study itself.

 - The media, often not trained in health science, takes that simplified summary, simplifies it further, spins it for their target audience, and creates a clickworthy headline and image.
 Why?
-They work for a media company who needs to maximize traffic to their site.
+They work for a media company or website who needs to maximize clicks and traffic to their site.
 These articles can stretch nutrition claims so they’re not *entirely* true anymore.
 Plus, they’re experts at knowing what hot button words and feelings are most likely to “go viral.”
 Sometimes they include expert interviews and comments, but that’s not always done in the most credible fashion (have you heard of “false balance“?).
-Don’t get me wrong—there are some amazing health journalists out there (like Julia Belluz, for example)—but as with everything, there is a range of quality, so beware of overly simplified or sensationalized clickbait!
+Don’t get me wrong—there are some amazing health journalists out there (like Julia Belluz, for example)—but as with everything, there is a range of quality online, so beware of overly simplified or sensationalized clickbait!

 - Now we’re at the fourth step in the “broken telephone” phenomenon.
 Others (health websites, some professionals, or even anyone online with an interest in health and wellness, etc.) take that information from step 3 and use it to create their own content (blog or social media posts).
-Again, any benefits may be embellished and there may be additional spin and clickbaity headlines and images to maximize traffic to their website.
+Again, any benefits may be further embellished and there may be additional spin and clickbaity headlines and images to maximize traffic to their website.

 Few people go straight to the original source of information in step 1 (that’s why it’s so important to link to your references—whatever they are!).
 Let’s be honest, not everyone has the time or is even versed enough to understand the “expert-only science-ese.”
 And sometimes there is a race to be the first to bring “breaking news” to the world.